 Education in Finland had always been designed around trust, equality, and creativity.
 There was no culture of strict competition or endless tests.
 Instead, schools focused on teamwork, understanding, and problem-solving.

-Homework was kept to a minimum, and students were encouraged to think, not just memorize.
-Every class was followed by a 15-minute break, allowing students to go outside, talk with friends, or relax before returning to lessons.
+Teachers kept homework to a minimum and encouraged students to think, not just memorize.
+Every class had a 15-minute break afterward.
+This allowed students to go outside, talk with friends, or relax before returning to lessons.
 Teachers said these small breaks helped students stay more focused and motivated throughout the day.

 “Children need time to rest their minds to learn better,” one Finnish teacher explained.
 “We do not rush them.
 We let them grow.”

 The main reasons for Finland’s success was the quality of its teachers.
-Every teacher is required to have a master’s degree, and the profession is highly respected in society.
-Teachers are trusted to make their own lesson plans and use their creativity in classrooms.
+Every teacher must hold a master’s degree, and society highly respects the profession.
+Teachers can trust their own judgment to make lesson plans and use their creativity in classrooms.

 There was no pressure from constant inspections or government rules.
 This freedom allowed teachers to build lessons around curiosity and deep understanding rather than test preparation.